-Northern Lights Strain Origin
+Northern Lights Strain

-The origins of Northern Lights weed is clouded in mystery.
+The origins of Northern Lights weed are clouded in mystery.
 It apparently started in the USA during the 80s.
 As the story goes, an unknown grower brought Afghani Kush seeds to Seattle, where they started cultivating this legendary strain.

-Each Afghani seedling was numbered, but in the end only Northern Lights #5 made the cut.
-This 100% indica-dominant strain was short but it produced some of the most resinous buds seen up until that point.
+Each Afghani seedling was numbered, but in the end, only Northern Lights #5 made the cut.
+This 100% Indica-dominant strain was short, but it produced some of the most resinous buds seen up until that point.

 The next thing we knew, the strain was in the Netherlands.
 How the strain reached Holland is unknown, but that is where things actually started taking off.
-Some people consider the USA-side of the story to be nothing but American sensationalism, but we’ll let you be the judge of that.
+Some people consider the USA side of the story to be nothing but American sensationalism, but we’ll let you be the judge of that.

 Northern Lights in Holland

 Northern Lights first appeared on the Holland weed scene in 1985.
-Shortly after Nevil Schoenmaker opened the Netherlands ’ first seed shop, known as ‘The Seed Bank’.
+Shortly after, Nevil Schoenmaker opened the Netherlands ’ first seed shop, known as ‘The Seed Bank’.

 This is where things start getting more complicated.
-What was originally a 100% indica plant with various phenotypes, became a wide collection of hybridized strains.
+What was originally a 100% indica plant with various phenotypes became a wide collection of hybridized strains.
 The most famous of these hybrids were crosses between the original Northern Lights strain and Thai Sativa landrace strains.

-The result was a 90% indica short, fast flowering cannabis plant that started taking the world by storm.
+The result was a 90% indica short, fast-flowering cannabis plant that started taking the world by storm.
 Soon after this, Seni Seeds (one of the biggest seed banks in the world) bought over The Seed Bank.
-Since then they have continued propagating the best northern lights seeds in the world.
+Since then, they have continued propagating the best northern lights seeds in the world.